Plotting¶

 In the snippet below numbers and squares are added to the diagonal of the matrix.
 The numbers are

-added by adding a scatter trace to the figure using the add_trace
+added by adding a scatter trace to the figure using the add_trace method.

-method.
+Note the row and col arguments of the add_trace method.
 The plot consists of six components

-which are instances of the Tree
+which are instances of the Tree,

-objects.
+Legend objects.
 These components are placed within a grid

 containing two rows and five columns.
-By setting the row
+By setting the row and col arguments one can add the trace

 to one of the six plot components.

-The squares are added by using the update_layout
+The squares are added by using the update_layout method to update the shapes property of the

 figure.
-In creating the figure shapes, the arguments xref
+In creating the figure shapes, the arguments xref and yref are set to x9 and y9,

 respectively.
 This ensures that the shapes are positioned with respect to x-axis nine and y-axis